wortell-smart-learning/ssis-training/lab06/Exercise 1/Lab 6 Exercise 1.md

 ### Handling errors in the Control Flow

 First we will add some error handling to handle unforseen error graciously.
-In this specific case we'll copy files with errors in a different folder.
+In this specific case we'll move files with errors in a different folder.
 To make clear where the file is moving, we will add a variable with the destination folder first.

 5. Add a variable called "ErrorFolder"